-For this reason, it is crucial that you understand the approach we use to research your family history.
-We follow specific steps to ensure you are provided with information that adheres to the Code of Ethics and Professional Practices established by the Association of Professional Genealogists (APG).
+For this reason, it is crucial that you understand the approach I use to research your family history.
+I follow specific steps to ensure you are provided with information that adheres to the Code of Ethics and Professional Practices established by the Association of Professional Genealogists (APG).
 For more information on the Code of Ethics and Professional Practices click here.

 Establishing a Baseline

-As professional genealogists, it is our responsibility to ensure your family research is properly documented and meets the industry standards set for professional genealogy.
-To this end, we are obligated to verify that the baseline from which we start our research is solid.
-We cannot accept any project for in-depth research on a specific person or family until we have verified that previously conducted research is accurate.
+As professional genealogists, it is my responsibility to ensure your family research is properly documented and meets the industry standards set for professional genealogy.
+To this end, I am obligated to verify that the baseline from which we start our research is solid.
+I cannot accept any project for in-depth research on a specific person or family until I have verified that previously conducted research is accurate.

 For this reason, we will need to start with one of two packages